TrungDS10/PLBAP/README.md

 Predicting how strongly a potential drug (ligand) binds to its target protein is crucial in drug discovery.
 This project implements and explores a deep learning framework that predicts binding affinity ($pK_d$) using only protein amino acid sequences and ligand SMILES strings.

 The core idea is to leverage powerful pre-trained LLMs (like ProtT5, MolFormer, ESM, ChemBERTa) as feature extractors to convert sequences into numerical embeddings.
 A downstream feed-forward neural network then uses these embeddings to predict the binding affinity.
-This approach avoids the need for complex 3D structural data, offering a potentially faster and more broadly applicable method for virtual screening.
+This approach avoids the need for complex 3D structural data, offering a faster and more broadly applicable method for virtual screening.

 ## Motivation